-We study a setting in which the ROI constraint is active at the optimal solution, \emph{i.e.}, $\lambda = \lambda_{opt}$, while the budget constraint is not.
+We study a setting where the ROI constraint is active at the optimal solution, \emph{i.e.}, $\lambda = \lambda_{opt}$, while the budget constraint is not.
 This means that, at the optimal solution, the advertiser would have an extra budget to spend.
-However, such budget is not spent, the ROI constraint would be violated otherwise.

-\paragraph{Setting} The experimental setting is the same of Experiment~\#1, except that we set the budget constraint as $\beta = 300$.
+However, if such a budget is not spent, the ROI constraint would be violated otherwise.
+The experimental setting is the same as Experiment~\#1, except that we set the budget constraint as $\beta = 300$.
 The optimal daily spend is $\beta_{opt} = 161$.

 \paragraph{Results} In Figure~\ref{fig:exp3}, we show the median values of the daily revenue, the ROI, and the spend of \textsf{GCB}, \alg{}, \alg{}$(0.05, 0)$ obtained with $100$ independent runs.
-The $10\%$ and $90\%$ of the quantities provided by \textsf{GCB}, \alg{}, and \alg{}$(0.05, 0)$ are reported in Figures~\ref{fig:exp3_1}, \ref{fig:exp3_2}, and~\ref{fig:exp3_3} in~\ref{app:addfig3}.
-We notice that, even in this setting, \textsf{GCB} violates the ROI constraint for the entire time horizon, and the budget constraint in $t = 6$ and $t = 7$.
+The $10\%$ and $90\%$ of the quantities provided by \textsf{GCB}, \alg{}, and \alg{}$(0.05, 0)$ are reported in the supplementary material.
+We notice that, even in this setting, \textsf{GCB} violates the ROI constraint for the entire time horizon and the budget constraint in $t = 6$ and $t = 7$.
 However, it achieves a revenue larger than that of the optimal constrained solution.
-On the other side, \alg{} and always satisfies both the constraints, but it does not perform enough exploration to quickly converge to the optimal solution.
+On the other side, \alg{} always satisfies both constraints, but it does not perform enough exploration to quickly converge to the optimal solution.
 We observe that it is sufficient to allow a tolerance in the ROI constraint violation by slightly perturbing the input value $\lambda$ ($\psi = 0.05$, corresponding to a violation of the constraint by at most $0.5\%$) to make \alg$(\psi,\phi)$ capable of approaching the optimal solution while satisfying both constraints for every $t \in \{ 0, \ldots, T \}$.
-This suggests that, in real-world applications, \alg$(\psi,\phi)$ with a small tolerance represents an effective solution, providing guarantees on the violation of the constraints while returning high values of revenue.
+This suggests that, in real-world applications, the use of \alg$(\psi,\phi)$ with a small tolerance represents an effective solution, providing guarantees on the violation of the constraints while returning high revenue values.